How to Set Up a Continuous Documentation with DeepDocs

 - url: "docs/"

 In this setup, your code and docs live in separate GitHub repositories.
-DeepDocs must be installed on both.
+DeepDocs must be installed on both repositories.

-config should be added only to the code repository.
-Do not add it to the docs repo.
+config should be added only to the code repository, and should speficiy the target url of the docs file or folder.

 target: